james2doyle/ki.extend.js/README.md

 });
 ```

-Simeple error handling.
+Simple error handling.
 The second argument in the callback is an error boolean.

 ```javascript
 $.ajax('http://example.com/save', { id: 456 }, function(res, err) {